Caste System in Ancient India

 Advertisement

-The caste system in ancient India had been executed and acknowledged during, and ever since, the Vedic period that thrived around 1500-1000 BCE.
-The segregation of people based on their Varna was intended to decongest the responsibilities of one's life, preserve the purity of a caste, and establish eternal order.
-This would pre-resolve and avoid all forms of disputes originating from conflicts within business and encroachment on respective duties.
-In this system, specific tasks are designated to each Varna citizen.
-A Brahmin behaving as a Kshatriya or a Vaishya debases himself, becoming unworthy of seeking liberation or moksha.
-For a Brahmin (having become one by deed, in addition to the one by birth) is considered the society's mouth, and is the purest life form as per the Vedas, because he personifies renunciation, austerity, piousness, striving only for wisdom and cultivated intellect.
+The caste system in ancient India was practiced and acknowledged during, and ever since, the Vedic period that thrived around 1500-1000 BCE.
+The categorisation of people based on their Varna was traditionally intended to simplify the responsibilities of one's life, and preserve ritual order, though in practice it also reinforced social hierarchy and exclusion.
+This order would pre-resolve and avoid all forms of disputes originating from conflicts within business and encroachment on respective duties.
+In this system, specific tasks were designated to each Varna citizen.
+A Brahmin behaving as a Kshatriya or a Vaishya was believed to lower his spiritual status, becoming unworthy of seeking liberation or moksha.
+For a Brahmin (having become one by deed, in addition to by birth) is considered the society's mouth, and was regarded as the purest life form as per the Vedas, because he personifies renunciation, austerity, piousness, striving only for wisdom and cultivated intellect.
 A Kshatriya, too, is required to remain loyal to his Varna duty; if he fails, he could be outcast.
 The same applies to Vaishyas and Shudras.
-Shudras, far from left out or irrelevant, are the base of an economy, a strong support system of a prosperous economic system, provided they remain confined to their life duties and not give in to greed, immoral conduct, and excess self-indulgence.
+Shudras were described as the base of an economy, a strong support system of a prosperous economic system, provided people remain within their life duties and not give in to greed, immoral conduct, or excess self-indulgence.

 The underlying reason for adhering to Varna duties is the belief in the attainment of moksha on being dutiful.